elmaxid/nfsen-dockerized/README.md

 ![1-empty-flow-tables](https://cloud.githubusercontent.com/assets/1711674/6328202/f8227492-bb32-11e4-9c1c-2cef151b15d0.jpg)

-If you choose another port to map Apache to like so `-p 81:80` and then add the url:port to the http address like the following example:
+If you chose to map Apache web server to another port (e.g. `-p 81:80`) then add the port to the URL:

     http://192.168.59.103:81/nfsen/nfsen.php    # or port 81, if it has been remapped